Qucy/yolo4-tf-27/README.md

 - Backbone network upgrade from DarkNet53 => CSPDarkNet53

-- Using SPP and PAN in the neck network for generate enhanced feature
+- Using SPP and PAN in the neck network for generating enhanced feature

 - Training tricks: Mosaic data argumentation, Label smoothing, CIOU and cosine annealing learning rate
 - Activation function change to Mish